opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 ### Additional variables

-For more information regarding storing information related to your position in object attributes, refer to the deticated [GNSS documentation](./gnss.md).
+For more information regarding storing information related to your position in object attributes, refer to the dedicated [GNSS documentation](./gnss.md).

 For QFieldCloud users, two variables can be used in expressions including attribute form's default values: